abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/infinity-pool.md

 ## Digging for privesc

-Checked `.ssh` (empty authorized_keys, dead end) and `sudo -l` (needed a password we didn't have — also dead end).
+Checked `.ssh` and `sudo -l`.
 No SUID weirdness either, just the standard system binaries.

 Started looking at what else was running on the box instead: